Lea esta hoja informativa en español

 What if someone brings charges against me for HIV nondisclosure?

-1. Know your rights.
+- Know your rights.
 In the US, if you are arrested, you are not required to speak with anyone without a lawyer present.
-Positive Women's Network - USA has produced a great Know Your Rights guide to protect you if you are facing HIV-related charges; the guide is available on PWN-USA's website.
+Positive Women's Network - USA has produced a great Know Your Rights guide geared toward women and gender-diverse people facing HIV-related charges.
+Lambda Legal's Know Your Rights guide (also mentioned above) is another good resource.

 HIV Justice Worldwide is a global consortium that advocates against HIV criminalization; they may be able to help you find local legal representation (though they do not offer individual legal advice or representation).
 You can contact them via the form on their website.